 -

-Analyze Sources: Think about where the information is coming from and whether it’s trustworthy.
+Analyze Sources: Consider where the information comes from and whether it’s trustworthy.
 What’s behind it, and why is it being shared?

 -